ajai-d/ai-app-modernization/code-gen-process.md

      - Input/output specifications

 #### **Step 2.3: UI/UX Spec Generation**
-   - Analyze existing UI patterns and user interactions.
    - Map PRD requirements to UI components and user flows.
+   - If the PRD contains UI/UX requirements or points to assets, use them.
+Otherwise generate your own.
+   - Ensure latest UX patterns and technologies are utilized.
    - **Output**: Natural language descriptions of:
      - Page layouts and component hierarchies
      - User interaction patterns and behaviors